Phase-Pole-Free Images and Smooth Coil Sensitivity Maps by Regularized Nonlinear Inversion: Results

 \section{Results}

-We present the NLINV reconstructions with and without phase pole correction of the prospectively undersampled data in \figref{fig:figure_iterations}.
+We present the NLINV reconstructions with and without phase pole correction of the retrospectively undersampled data in \figref{fig:figure_iterations}.
 In the final reconstruction, the phase pole leads to a black hole as the coils are vanishing due to the singularity (marked by red arrow).
 After eight iterations, the phase pole is detected and corrected, however, the correction does not immediately affect the magnitude of the image.
 In the phase-pole corrected reconstruction, the magnitude normalizes after correction over the remaining four Gauss-Newton steps, leading to a homogeneous image without singularity.

-We present the results of the projection tests in \figref{fig:figure_projection}.
-In the ideal case, assuming perfectly estimated coil sensitivities, the point-wise projection of the coil images to the space spanned by the coil sensitivities yields the same coil images up to the noise that is removed by the projection.
-Hence, we show the root-sum-of-squares difference of the coil images and their projection.
-If the coil sensitivities are accurate, only noise is present in the difference image.
-These results are shown in the first column of \figref{fig:figure_projection} A), B, and C), respectively.
+We present the results of the projection tests, i.e. the root-sum-of-squares difference of the coil images and their projection to the space spanned by the respective coil sensitivities, in the first column of \figref{fig:figure_projection} A), B), and C), respectively.
+Recall, ideal results only show noise and no image information.

 The projection for NLINV coil sensitivities does not show image structures from AC regions larger than $7\times7$, while ESPIRiT requires larger AC regions ($15\times15$) to achieve similar results.
 The effect is also visible in the reconstructed images which show aliasing artifacts for ESPIRiT with small AC-regions.
 The phase pole in the coil sensitivities obtained with NLINV without correction also leads to residual errors which are visible in the projection and the reconstructed image, and absent for NLINV with correction.

+Results of the measurement of coil sensitivity estimation time, are shown in \figref{fig:figure_speed}.
+It can be seen that both, PISCO and NLINV significantly benefit from use of a low resolution grid for coil sensitivity estimation.
+For PISCO, the interpolation of the coil sensitivities to the target resolution introduces an artifact in the coil sensitivities, probably due to non-smooth phase variations, which is not visible in the high resolution estimation, but leads to an artifact in the final reconstruction.
+We saw similar artifacts in neighboring image slices, probably due to the non-trivial phase in the jaw region.
+NLINV intrinsically provides smooth coil sensitivities that can be interpolated to the target resolution without visually worsening the results of the projection test compared to the full resolution estimation.
+The additional overhead for phase pole correction in NLINV is below 10\% of the total estimation time.

 Reconstructions of the real-time data are shown in \figref{fig:figure_realtime}.
 NLINV with phase pole correction detects and corrects the phase pole induced by the abrupt change of the imaging slice between Frame -1 and Frame 0.
 A movie of the full real-time reconstruction is provided in the supplementary material.
 Reconstruction of the whole time series takes $\SI{22}{\second}$ without phase pole correction and $\SI{25}{\second}$ with phase pole correction on an Nvidia H100 GPU.
 Both below the acquisition length of $\SI{32}{\second}$, which is the limit for real-time reconstruction.